 - If you have the opportunity to help guide or control the anchor text of inbound links you should use your keywords.
-If another site links to my site with Atlanta Real Estate in the anchor text that helps Google know that my site is about Atlanta Real Estate.
+If another site links to a site with Atlanta Real Estate in the anchor text that helps Google know that site is about Atlanta Real Estate.

 - While you can not control how everyone links to your site, you can make it easy for them to link to you the way you want to by using your keywords in your domain name and page titles.

 - Since you control your own website you can ensure that your internal links contain descriptive keywords that are relevant to the destination page.

 - Any quality link is worth getting even if it is not rich in keyword anchor text.
 Over time Google has clamped down on what they thought was aggressive or manipulative anchor text profiles, thus it is often worth using branded anchor text like your company name or your personal name for the majority of your inbound links & only rarely using a few keyword links as part of a broader overall profile.

 A rookie SEO mistake is to try to funnel all traffic and all links to the homepage.
 But if your homepage is commercially focused there is some finite limit to how many links you will be able to build for it.
 You can build many additional links by looking for holes in the market and creating content around linking opportunities.
 If people link to an article on your website then that trust and link equity flows through the rest of your site and helps all of the other pages on your site rank better as well.

 Content Syndication vs Value Add